TheSceneCo/thescene-java-client-sdk/README.md

 MemberResource registeredMember = SceneClient.getMemberClient().register(memberRegistrationRequest);
 ```

-Once you have registered a member, you can swap your client credentials access token for a resource owner access token which will allow you to perform operations for that member.
+Once you have registered a member, you can swap your client credentials access token for a resource owner access token.
+You'll need to do this if you want to do anything with your newly registered member.

 ```
 SceneClient.getClientContext().exchangeResourceOwnerCredentialsForAccessToken(registeredMember.getEmail(),